jpaulm/drawfbp/README.md

 Running and/or Installing DrawFBP
 ----

-You can run DrawFBP by going to your DrawFBP project directory, and enter
+You can run DrawFBP by going to your DrawFBP project directory, and entering

     gradle build
     java -cp "build\libs\drawfbp-2.8.15.jar;lib\DrawFBP-Help.jar" com.jpmorrsn.graphics.DrawFBP